How to apply

 We are a relatively small charitable trust and can only make a few new grants each year.
 Most of the initiatives we fund come to us through our existing networks.
 However, we always welcome enquiries from high quality applicants whose work is in line with the Trust’s objectives.

-If you would like to approach us for funding, please read all the information under Applying for grants carefully.
+If you would like to approach us for funding, please read all the information in the grants section carefully.

-If you are satisfied that your proposal meets our criteria and fits our current focus areas, please send a short email of up to four paragraphs only with no attachments to the Trust Manager Carin Lake at firstname.lastname@example.org.
-We will not open any attachments due to the risk of viruses.
+If you are satisfied that your proposal meets our criteria and focus areas, please send a short email of up to four paragraphs only with no attachments to the George Pope, Grants Manager at firstname.lastname@example.org We will not open any attachments due to the risk of viruses.
+Your email should include:

 - Name and brief description of your organisation, its charity / registration number, annual income and website details